 Our group of cyclists, made up of five young males and myself enjoyed a three day tour with Lucas Svarovsky, the owner of Europe Bike Tours.
-He has been designing, organizing and leading bike tours for years all over the Czech Republic and into Poland, Austria, Hungry and Slovakia.
+He has been designing, organizing and leading bike tours for years all over Czechia, including the South Bohemian region and into Poland, Austria, Hungry, and Slovakia.
 I’d recommend his company in a heartbeat – for their knowledge of the area, the back stories we learned and because he’s just such a nice guy.
 Plus he speaks perfect English.

-Check out the video on cycling in South Bohemia below.
+Check out the video on cycling in the South Bohemian region below.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.

 South Bohemian Region by Bike – on the Iron Curtain Trail + Šumava National Park

 Our bike tour started with a shuttle to Šumava National Park from Prachatice, where we had done a culinary e-bike day tour the day before.

 First we knocked off a short, easy section of the EuroVelo 13 – otherwise known as the Iron Curtain Trail.
 It was eye-opening to cycle to the border of Germany and the Czech Republic.
 You can’t help but reflect at the hardship and the lives lost when you look up to the guard tower – and literally at an iron curtain of barbed wire stretching along the length of the border.